-Use glass cleaner for the inside windows if they become fogged.
+Use Ultra-Clear Spray Glass Cleaner (E4AZ-19C507-AA) for the inside windows if they become fogged.

 Cleaning mirrors

 Do not clean your mirrors with a dry cloth or abrasive materials.
 Use a soft cloth and mild detergent and water.
 Be careful when removing ice from outside mirrors because you may damage the reflective surface.